-One of the most compelling strengths of bancassurance is the trust customers already place in their banks including advisoryled insurance services into the banking journey.
+One of the most compelling strengths of bancassurance is the trust customers already place in their banks.
 Our dedicated insurance professionals engage clients with empathy and insight, helping them understand risk profiles and select the right covers with confidence.
 The result is more than a transaction-it's a partnership in long-term risk management.